vinco/wordpress-errbit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Airbrake is collects all errors created by Wordpress and it's plugins.
+Errbit is collects all errors created by Wordpress and it's plugins.

 == Description ==